 - Are they communicating your unique offer (Values / Personality / Supporting Factors)?

 - Are they focused on reaching your Vision?
+(Will it help you realise your goals and dreams?)

 - Have you included all the right supporting factors to underpin your talents and skills?